Which issues would you most highlight to someone new to your state?

 (d) North Carolina military leave and reinstatement (N.C.
 Gen. Stat. § 127A-202, et seq.; § 127B-14)

 This statute requires employers to grant unpaid military leave to any member of the North Carolina National Guard who has been called into service.
 The law defines the employee’s job reinstatement rights on conclusion of military service.
-The law also prohibits employers from discharging an employee because he or she has taken military leave.
+The law also prohibits employers from discharging an employee because they have taken military leave.
 In addition, an employer cannot deny any of the following because of a person’s membership, application for membership, performance of service, application for service, or obligation in the North Carolina National Guard:

 - initial employment;